This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 The week before your child's procedure:

-- Your child may need medicine to increase the number of stem cells in his blood.
-This medicine is given about 1 week before the procedure.
+- Your child may need medicine to increase the number of stem cells in his or her blood.
+This includes injections for about 5 days before stem cell harvesting.
+Your child may need blood or urine tests before having his or her stem cells harvested.

 The day of your child's procedure: